 About the Commission

-The Historic Preservation Commission was established in 2008 by Charter Section 4.135 and is a seven-member body advises the Mayor, City Council and City departments on San Francisco's historic preservation goals, policies and programs.
-All members are nominated by the Mayor and subject to the approval of the Board of Supervisors.
+The Historic Preservation Commission was established in 2008 by Charter Section 4.135 and is a seven-member body advises the Mayor, Board of Supervisors and City Departments on San Francisco historic preservation goals, policies and programs.
+All members are nominated by the Mayor and subject to approval by the Board of Supervisors.
 Members of the Historic Preservation Commission shall be persons specially qualified by reason of interest, competence, knowledge, training and experience in the historic, architectural, aesthetic, and cultural traditions of the City, interested in the preservation of its historic structures, sites and areas, and residents of the City.

 The Architectural Review Committee